Nikikuzi/dacite-soft/README.md

 ### Performance testing

-`dacite` is a small library, but its use is potentially very extensive.
+`dacite-soft` is a small library, but its use is potentially very extensive.
 Thus, it is crucial to ensure good performance of the library.

 We achieve that with the help of `pytest-benchmark` library, and a suite of dedicated performance tests